rdivyanshu/rdivyanshu.github.io/mds/2024/01/tla-logic-in-dafny.md

 safety part of spec (`Init` and `Next`) ?
 It is when timer stops working when `min` is displaying some number greater than 0 - behavior stutters infinitely afterwards.
 Does our spec include such behavior?
 In this behavior weakly fair condition allows us to find sequence of states in which `min` is decreasing to 0.
 But this is contradiction.
-Hence such behavior is not statisfied by our Spec.
+Hence such behavior is not satisfied by our Spec.

 This is rather silly example to show temporal logic argument - there is no two or more processes/servers competing for fair execution.
 But I hope this small example which is written in programming language like syntax shows how such argument